rero/developer-resources/tests/cypress.md

 All these files must be declared in index.js to be able to use the commands in the project.
 For more informations, read the corresponding documentation [here](https://docs.cypress.io/api/cypress-api/custom-commands.html#Syntax).

+#### Fixtures

+Some fixtures are stored in **tests/e2e/cypress/cypress/fixtures** in order to have re-usable data for the tests.
+Existing fixtures are:
+* collections.json
+* common.json
+* documents.json
+* items.json
+* users.json

+See the corresponding documentation [here](https://docs.cypress.io/api/commands/fixture.html#Syntax).

 ### Selecting DOM elements